19 September 2023

 Rather than looking for actual qualifications, employers want their candidates to have specific skills that’ll be essential to the role.
 For example…

 - Able to work to deadlines

 - Ability to work independently and as part of a team

 What matters is that you show an employer that you know your stuff, have a passion for digital marketing and are trend-conscious.

 The internship season starts in September and ends in August, with many taking place during the summer months.

-The Best Digital Marketing employers to work for in 2021
+The Best Digital Marketing employers to work for

 Every company needs an online presence and will 200% have a digital marketing team, meaning there’s likely to be a trolley-load of internships available.

 We care about careers, and it’s our supreme goal to make sure you know where to apply.

 Each year we unveil the Best Student Employers to work for in the UK based on thousands of student reviews on RateMyPlacement.co.uk.